JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/reduced_order_modeling.md

 ```@raw latex
 In this chapter we discuss \textit{data-driven reduced order modeling}.
 This serves as a motivation for designing structure-preserving neural networks.
-In this chapter we first discuss the general workflow of reduced order modeling and explain the split into an \textit{offline phase} and an \textit{online phase}.
+We here first discuss the general workflow of reduced order modeling and explain the split into an \textit{offline phase} and an \textit{online phase}.
 Next we discuss \textit{proper orthogonal decomposition} and \textit{autoencoders} as examples of machine learning techniques that can be used for the offline phase of reduced order modeling.
-The chapter concludes with an explanation of how to adjust a reduced order model for the Hamiltonian setting so as to make it structure-preserving.
+The chapter concludes with an explanation of how to adjust a reduced order model for the Hamiltonian setting in order to make it structure-preserving.
 ```

 # Basic Concepts of Reduced Order Modeling